FrostyNick/dotfiles/.config/yazi/README.md

 # Plugin installation

 These are instructions for after installing the latest version of yazi with the plugins in this config.
-Keep in mind yazi plugins are in beta.
-You might want to frequently update plugins.
+Keep in mind Yazi plugins are in beta.

 To install: